iotcubedev/mozjs/mobile/android/docs/push.rst

 autopush server.
 Each *uaid* is long-lived; a healthy client will maintain the same *uaid* until the client's configuration changes or the service expires the registration due to inactivity or an unexpected server event.
-Each `PushSubscription` is associated to a given *uaid* and correponds to a unique (per-*uaid*) *chid* (Channel ID) on the autopush server.
-An individual *chid* is potentially long-lived, but clients must expect the service to expire *chid*s as part of regular maintenance.
+Each `PushSubscription` is associated to a given *uaid* and corresponds to a unique (per-*uaid*) *chid* (Channel ID) on the autopush server.
+An individual *chid* is potentially long-lived, but clients must expect the service to expire *chid*'s` as part of regular maintenance.
 The `PushManager` uses an `AutopushClient` instance to interact with the autopush server.